commitdev/docs/docs/eps/ep-pilot.md

 ### Accomplishment:

-Have I done anything noteworthy these last three months?
+What noteworthy project(s) have I worked on in these last three months?

 ### Impact:

 Would I write a line in my resume about the work I have done over these three months?
 Would I value this specific work experience if I was hiring for my own company?

-### Growth/Future alignment:
+### Growth/Future Alignment:

 Have I acquired valuable insights or skills?
 Are these skills aligned with my future goals?